usnistgov/ndn-dpdk/ndn/README.md

 # NDNgo: Named Data Networking in Go

 **NDNgo** is a minimal [Named Data Networking](https://named-data.net/) library compatible with the NDN-DPDK forwarder.
+The main purpose of this library is for implementing unit tests and management functionality of NDN-DPDK.
+It also serves as a demonstration on how to create a library compatible with NDN-DPDK.

-This library does not depend on Cgo, and can be used in external projects via Go Modules.
+NDNgo does not depend on Cgo, and can be used in external projects via Go Modules.
-However, NDNgo has no API stability guarantees: breaking changes may happen at any time.
+It is intended to be cross-platform, and part of the library can be compiled for WebAssembly via [TinyGo](https://tinygo.org/) compiler.
+However, this is not a high performance library, and there is no API stability guarantees.

 ![NDNgo logo](../docs/NDNgo-logo.svg)